 Yes, international style transaction agreements are the norm when publicly listed companies are acquired through negotiated transactions.
 While parties to a contract are, as a general rule, free to choose the governing law and dispute resolution provisions of the contract so long as there is a foreign element to the relationship, most M&A agreements in the Turkish market are governed by Turkish law.
-Having said that, certain Turkish law provisions will always be binding on the parties and the target company regardless of the governing law of the contract, for example, formalities regarding share transfers, statutory minority rights and corporate governance.
+Even if foreign law governs the agreements, certain Turkish law provisions will always be binding on the parties regardless of the governing law of the contract, including, for example, formalities regarding share transfers, statutory minority rights and corporate governance.